-- 1.3.1 Teachers make every effort possible to create a safe learning environment for students (e.g., emergency action plans are posted and practiced). - permitted to ignore the s in the class or use equipn (e.g., swinging bats or go proximity to others). - 1.3.2 Activities are selected carefully to ensure that they match students' ability levels and are safe for all students, regardless of ability level. - 1.3.3 Teachers maintain up-to-date first aid.
-AED and CPR certifications. - 1.3.4 Facilities and equipment are maintained and inspected regularly for safety hazards. - 1.3.5 Teachers ensure students' safety by monitoring class closely.
+- 1.3.1 Activities are selected carefully and modified to ensure a safe learning environment for students (e.g., emergency action plans are posted and practiced). - 1.3.2 Activities are selected carefully to ensure that they match students' ability levels and also are safe for all students, regardless of ability level. - 1.3.3 Teachers maintain up-to-date first aid.
+CPR and AED certifications. - 1.3.4 Facilities and equipment are maintained and inspected regularly for safety hazards. - 1.3.5 Teachers ensure student safety by monitoring the class closely.